WallStreetSystems/JavaTest/README.md

 There is no need to implement LogWriters, you may want to simulate them though.

-Please send a solution as a zip file to pavel.halas@wallstreetsystems.com.
+Please send a solution as a zip file via your agent.

 Thank you and good luck.